-The conditional, stock market linked, uncapped level of interest of the plan depends on the level of the FTSE 100 EWFD at maturity on the end date - and whether the plan matures early.
+The conditional, stock market linked interest of the plan depends on the level of the FTSE 100 EWFD.

-No conditional, stock market linked, uncapped level of interest will be paid if the FTSE 100 EWFD closes below the level needed the end date, or if the Deposit Taker Bank does not decide to close the plan early.
+No interest will be paid if the FTSE 100 EWFD closes below the level needed on the end date.

 It is important that you carefully consider the outlook for the FTSE 100 EWFD.
 The plan is designed for savers who have a neutral or positive view of the future level of the FTSE 100 EWFD, over the deposit term.